onesimoh2/gpt_extract_semantic_indexes_for_facts/README.md

-Tell me a Latin American writer:   similarity: 0.817 Tell me a Cuban writer:            similarity: 0.847 Tell me a Chínese writer:          similarity: 0.763
+Tell me a Latin American writer:   similarity: 0.817 Tell me a Cuban writer:            similarity: 0.847 Tell me a Chínese writer:          similarity: 0.763 Tell me a French writer:           similarity: 0.78

 This is a better result than the one obtained in the 'PruMainCode' notebook.
-As expected, it find good similarity for 'Latin American', better one for 'Cuban' and not so good for Chinese.
+As expected, it find good similarity for 'Latin American', better one for 'Cuban' and not so good for Chinese, or French.

 Testing with more data is required to acheve a definitive conclusion.